davidffa/Snake_MP/API.md

 ## TCP Packets

-### ⚠ Note
+## ‼️ Note

-All TCP packets are prefixed with its length with a 16 bit unsigned int (little endian).
+All TCP packets are prefixed with its length, a 16 bit unsigned int (little endian).

 ### Info packet